 I work with a range of organisms and model systems, from population level to single-cell resolution and utilise several methodologies, with a recent focus on human long-read transcriptomics.

-I’m currently a research scientist in the Macaulay Group, where I’m excited to be using emerging technologies and approaches to understand mechanisms of transcription and epigenetic regulation in human development, in close collaboration with the Monk Group (UEA) and Haerty Group (EI).
+I’m currently a Senior Computational Biologist in the Macaulay Group, where I’m excited to be using emerging technologies and approaches to understand mechanisms of transcription and epigenetic regulation in human development, in close collaboration with the Monk Group (UEA) and Haerty Group (EI).

 I received my BSc Zoology with Conservation (Hons) from Bangor University in 2009, working with critically endangered bongo (Tragelaphus eurycerus isaaci).
 I then completed my PhD in Molecular Ecology at the University of East Anglia (UEA) in 2014, during which I investigated evolutionary and conservation genetics of the Seychelles warbler (Acrocephalus sechellensis).